telerik/ajax-docs/controls/scriptmanager/cdn-support/overview.md

 1. Make sure you are using Telerik.Web.UI version 2009.3.1207 (**Q3 2009 SP1**) or later.

-2. Set the **CdnSettings-TelerikCdn** property of the RadScriptManager to Enabled:
+2. Set the **CdnSettings-TelerikCdn** property of the RadScriptManager and RadStyleSheetManager to Enabled:

 ````ASPNET
 <telerik:RadScriptManager